Interested in glamping, or glamour camping, in the scenic Mt. Rainier region this summer or fall?

 Then round up your gal pals for this two day glamping getaway filled with hidden gems around Mt.
 Rainier.
-Take a gondola ride at Crystal Mountain, explore an historic mountain inn at Paradise, and visit an impressive iron sculpture park in Elbe.
+Take a gondola ride at Crystal Mountain, explore an historic mountain inn at Paradise, and visit an impressive iron sculpture park in Ashford.
 Pick and choose from the itinerary below to create your own fabulous girlfriend getaway.

 The largest of Mt.
 Rainier’s gateway communities, Enumclaw is a great place to gas up and grab some snacks for the road.
 You can also pick up a Discovery Pass in Enumclaw at the Work, Sports & Outdoors store.
-Note: Discovery Passes are required at all state-run parks and recreation lands.
-After a delicious Sunday brunch in the Paradise Inn Dining Room you and your girlfriends can find a quiet corner to curl up and chat…

-Located eight miles from Enumclaw, pause at Federation Forest State Park.
+If you’d like a unique farm stay experience check out the Mason Jar Farm for lodging.
+And remember to pick up a Discovery Passes it’ll be required at Federation Forest State Park.

 This is an opportunity to explore 619 acres of old-growth evergreens and home to over 100 species of birds.
 The park offers hiking trails, picnic benches, and an interpretive center.
 Pull on your tennies or hiking shoes and enjoy an easy lowland hike along the scenic White River with sounds of twittering birds and musical waters.
 Note: A Discovery Pass is required to park.

 Continue east on SR 410 until you reach Crystal Mountain Boulevard.
-Turn left and wind up six miles to the 4,440 ft base resort.
+Turn left and wind up six miles to the 4,440 ft. base resort.
 Park in the large upper parking lot, just steps away from Crystal Mountain’s main lodge, the Alpine Inn restaurant, hiking trails, and the Mt.
 Rainier Gondola.
 This is another option for overnight lodging at Crystal Mountain Hotels or nearby funished condos.

 Continue east on SR 410 to SR 123 south, to Stevens Canyon Road, and across the Ohanapecosh River Bridge to the trailhead parking area.
-After a short hike, about a mile, you’ll cross a suspension bridge into an ancient forest of both downed and towering, old-growth Douglas firs and Western red cedars.
+After a short hike, about a mile, you’ll cross a suspension bridge over emerald green waters into an ancient forest of both downed and towering, old-growth Douglas firs and Western red cedars.
 Some of these giants are over a thousand years old.

 Head west on Stevens Canyon Road to Paradise Valley Road and travel two miles up to the historic Paradise Inn.
 Park in the large upper parking lot.
 Plan time to explore the splendid Inn perched at 5,400-ft. elevation with Mt.
 Rainier towering in the background.
 Built in 1917, the Inn is beautifully renovated with cozy rooms and a spacious fireplace lobby.
-After a delicious Sunday brunch in the Paradise Inn Dining Room you and your girlfriends can find a quiet corner to curl up and chat while marveling at the Inn’s exposed wooden beams, rustic furniture, and hand-painted lampshades.
+After a delicious weekend brunch in the Paradise Inn Dining Room you and your girlfriends can find a quiet corner to curl up and chat while marveling at the Inn’s exposed wooden beams, rustic furniture, and hand-painted lampshades.

 Go back down Paradise Valley Road to SR 706 west and drive 30 miles to Elbe.
-The Ex-Nihilo Sculpture Park will be on your left, just before Mt.
-Rainier Railroad.
+The Ex-Nihilo Sculpture Park will be on your left.
 Created by artist Daniel Klennert, with new pieces by the current resident artist Jay Bechtold.
 The sculpture park is an amazing collection of recycled iron and natural driftwood pieces.
 Marvel at the dozens of sculptures, including life-sized iron horses frolicking in the grass, an enormous steam train, and a four-man band.
 And be sure to check out the smaller iron artwork and knickknacks available in the small gift shop.

 For maps and more information on visiting Mt.
 Rainier, go here.

-When to go: mid-May through early October
+When to go: July- through early October

-Start/End: Enumclaw, WA
+Start/End: Enumclaw, WA – End in Ashford

 Crystal Mountain offers several lodging options, including the Alpine Inn and group-friendly condos.
 Another great option is the charming Alta Crystal Resort, located at the bottom of Crystal Mountain Blvd.
 For cozy sleeps inside Mt.
 Rainier National Park, you can’t beat the Paradise Inn.
 For something more low-key, try the cozy National Park Inn, a few miles down the road from Paradise in Longmire.
 For lodging between Paradise and Elbe, Ashford offers several great options, including Wellspring Spa and Alexander’s Lodge.
 And for a list of lodging that specializes in glamping check out this list of 5 places to go glamping in the region.